 Your username and password allows us to give you secure access to information about your requests.
 We can also enable you to edit your personal information such as your address or phone number.

 Your username can be anything you like, such as your name, abbreviations, or an alphanumeric code.
 Your password also can be anything you like.
 We recommend that you follow good security practice and choose a password that is different from those you use to access other systems.
 However, no one but you will know your password, not even the special collections staff.
 The password you set is stored encrypted.

 What if I forget my password?

 In the event that you forget your password, please contact Special Collections at 401-863-3723.
 We can then reset your password allowing you access to Aeon.
 Please change your password once you logon to Aeon.

 What Web browser should I use?

-You need a Web browser that can handle forms, tables, and preferrably cascading style sheets (CSS).
-We recommend the current versions of either Microsoft Internet Explorer or Mozilla Firefox.
+You need a Web browser that can handle forms, tables, and preferably cascading style sheets (CSS).

 Is security a problem if I use a public workstation?